-Report gains and losses from the following transactions on the forms indicated.
+Report gains and losses from the following dispositions on the forms indicated.
 The instructions for the forms explain how to fill them out.

-Sales or exchanges of business property and depreciable property.
+Dispositions of business property and depreciable property.
 Use Form 4797, Sales of Business Property.
 If you have a taxable gain, you may also have to use Schedule D (Form 1040).